axiao23/Bryan-Ranger/local_data/README.md

 ## This data is from the abdominis rectus phantoms

+test data:
-test data: 500 test files with IoU test csv
+- 500 test data + IoU test csv